Producer and Programme Manager

 He used to be nifty on a pair of roller skates, loves golf, and even has a caddy-shaped lunchbox.
 Don’t get him started on how many calories are in a packet of Nik Naks.

 Jaxon’s favourite walk is on Cayton Bay beach, and he likes to run and jump up at people.
 He’s otherwise known as the bedtime master, and when he beeps his Beep Beep squeaky bone everyone has to retire to bed.
 One beep = bedtime, two beeps = that’s enough now, wake up.

 He’s come a long way from his hillbilly routes (born in deepest East Riding) and hates mud and puddles, preferring a snooze by the fire with one eye on the passers-by and the other on Sky Sports.

-Chrissie was writer-in-residence at HMP Hull from 2010 – 2013.
-Since then, she’s worked with Beverley Literature Festival, Bridlington Poetry Festival, Amy Johnson Festival, Humber Mouth Literature Festival (she really likes festivals), and the Land of Green Ginger for Hull UK City of Culture.
+She first came to Hull in 2009 as writer-in-residence at HMP Hull, working with offenders to engage them in different forms of writing.
+She stayed there until 2013, going on to work alongside Beverley Literature Festival, Bridlington Poetry Festival, Amy Johnson Festival, Humber Mouth Literature Festival (she really likes festivals), and the Land of Green Ginger for Hull UK City of Culture.

 She’s fond of books, cheese, typewriters and dansette legs on furniture, sometimes all at the same time.

 Back to Ours simply wouldn’t function without Nesta.
 She looks after the whole team and office, puts processes in place to make sure everything is as organised as possible and makes sure all our artists get paid on time!
 She also assists Louise and the Producing Team with all aspects of Back to Ours planning, keeps our volunteers fed and watered, and helps evaluate everything we do.